The Learning Commons

 The RWC provides feedback on reading/writing for any student, any assignment, any class.
 It’s a free service; students are encouraged to come early and often.

-During fall 2020, all appointments will be held online.
 Students may schedule synchronous appointments (real-time video chat) and/or asynchronous (written feedback via email) as they wish.

 • Synchronous appointments are up to an hour long and are ideal for reading-related sessions, brainstorming and early-stage drafting, or just having a friendly conversation about all things reading/writing.